 The truth though is that it can be extremely difficult juggling various responsibilities such as tracking nurses’ hours, scheduling their shifts, maintaining compliance at all times, and communicating efficiently.

-With an all-in-one software solution like Connecteam, you can perform all of these tasks from the convenience of your desktop and mobile device (depending on the task).
+With an all-in-one software solution that’s also HIPAA compliant, like Connecteam, you can perform all of these tasks from the convenience of your desktop and mobile device (depending on the task).

 You, the manager, can benefit from a digital solution in the following ways: